otavioschwanck/mood-nvim/README.md

 This configuration is made to use with Alacritty and Tmux.
 Please install it and learn before use it.

+# Changelog

+* 2022-02-14

+- Changed from C-j and C-k to C-n and C-p to navigate in telescope items
+- Add bufferline.
+Navigate with ]b and [b.

 # Breaking Changes

 After last upgrade (21/01/2023), you need to do some stuff: